spidernet-io/spiderpool/docs/usage/install/overlay/get-started-cilium.md

   - 10.233.0.0/18
 ```

-> 1.If the phase is not synced, the pod will be prevented from being created.
+> 1. If the phase is not synced, the pod will be prevented from being created.
 >
-> 2.If the overlayPodCIDR does not meet expectations, it may cause pod communication issue.
+> 2. If the overlayPodCIDR does not meet expectations, it may cause pod communication issue.

 ### Create SpiderIPPool